ivan-veselovsky/dominators-finder/README.md

 at least one non-dominator vertex (if any) will disappear from `H` on each iteration.
 Thus, all non-dominators will be removed from `H`, and in the step 4. `H` contains dominator vertices only.

 Why this algorithm is fast?
-Because in between of any 2 dominators **two non-intersecting** paths exists (this is a particular case of Menger's theorem).
+Because in between of any 2 dominators **two non-intersecting** paths exist (this is a particular case of Menger's theorem).
 Thus, it can be proven that not more than 4 iteration of step 3. will be needed to finish the process (see assertion in line 68 of class `edu.dominatorsfinder.heavyverticesbypass.HeavyVerticesBypassDominatorsFinder`).